YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/09_custom_views.rst

      };
    }, '0.0.1', {requires: ['mojito', 'mojito-helpers-addon']});

-After you have defined your Handlebars helper, you register it with the Helpers addon.
-The Helpers addon has several methods for getting helpers, setting mojit-level helpers, or exposing helpers so that they can shared with other mojits.
+After you have defined the function that will serve as your Handlebars helper, you register it with the ``Helpers`` addon.
+The ``Helpers`` addon has several methods for getting helpers, setting mojit-level helpers, or exposing helpers so that they can shared with other mojits.

 .. _09_multiple_templates-hb_helpers:

 Helpers Addon
 #############

-As we’ve seen with other addons, you need to require the Helpers addon by adding the string ‘mojito-helpers-addon’ in the requires array of your controller.
+As we’ve seen with other addons, you need to require the ``Helpers`` addon by adding the string ``'mojito-helpers-addon'`` in the ``requires`` array of your controller.
 You also access the addon and its methods through the ``ActionContext`` object.

-The Helper addon has the following three methods:
+The ``Helpers`` addon has the following three methods:

 - ``expose`` - Exposes a parent mojit’s helper function so that on the server side any child mojit instance under a particular request can use the helper.